Top 9 AI Productivity Tools for Digital Workflow Management

 • Hashtag manager – Save and insert groups of hashtags quickly.

-• Content tagging – Track performance by campaign or topic.
+• Content tagging – Organize ideas and posts by theme or workflow.

-• Engagement dashboard – Reply to Facebook and Instagram comments in one place.
+• Engagement dashboard – Use the Community inbox to manage comments and conversations in one place.

-• AI assistant – Generate ideas, draft posts, rewrite text, and repurpose content.
+• AI assistant – Generate ideas, draft posts, rewrite text, and repurpose content for many different writing styles.

-• Integrations – Includes Canva, RSS feeds, and browser extensions for faster content curation.
+• Integrations – Includes Canva, RSS feeds, browser tools, and other connected apps for content workflows.

 Pros